sensu/sensu-docs/content/sensu-go/6.6/sensu-plus.md

 ---
 title: "Sensu Plus"
-description: "The Sensu Plus turnkey integration allows you to use Sumo Logic to extract insights from your Sensu observability data.
-Read this article to get set up and start using Sensu Plus."
+description: "Deploy the Sensu Plus turnkey integration to send metrics to Sumo Logic and extract insights from your Sensu observability data."
 version: "6.6"
 weight: -20
 offline: false